Magus Hansa / G. M. Hansa / Hansa

 ???: I thought I heard a commotion.

-Magus Hansa: Even without the power of sight, I can still sense how one has focused the magic they were cursed with.
+Magus Hansa: Even with the loss of the gift of sight, I can still sense how one has focused the magic they were cursed with.

-Magus Hansa: Their loved ones will never rise from the dead to attack.
-Or be stolen away for a sacrifice.
+Magus Hansa: Their loved ones would never rise from the dead to attack, or be stolen away to be sacrificed.